-Philosophy | Jute Interior Design
+Design Philosophy | Jute Interior Design

 Granite counter with plates

-Our philosophy on sustainability
+Our philosophy on living well

-Why is sustainability important now?
+Why is wellness important now?

-How do you define sustainability?
+How do you define wellness and sustainability?

 How does that translate to your design philosophy?